 Both Care Managers and Case Managers have similar education and experience requirements, and both roles involve coordinating and overseeing healthcare services for patients.

-However, additional education, experience, and certification may be required to the transition.
+However, additional education, experience, and certification may be required to make the transition.

 Summary